dbeniamine/cheat.sh-vim/Readme.md

 ## License

-This plugin is distributed under GPL Licence v3.0, see https://www.gnu.org/licenses/gpl.txt
+This plugin is distributed under GPL License v3.0, see https://www.gnu.org/licenses/gpl.txt

 The demo are creative Commons, CC-SA Igor Chubin.